A Comprehensive Handbook of Visitor Management Systems

 Reduced daily administrative cost

-Administrative costs stand for the hours you’ve paid your receptionists to do the manual jobs that take up their time to focus on other more valuable tasks.
-We calculated the numbers with a reception team with 3 receptionists, checking 200 visitors in a month, the total cost comes to £3,060/month for work that could be done much more efficiently.
+Administrative costs are the hours you’ve paid your receptionists to do the manual jobs that take up their time from other more valuable tasks.
+We calculated the numbers with a reception team of 3 receptionists, checking 200 visitors in a month, and the total cost comes to £3,060/month for work that could be done much more efficiently.

 The workload includes manual check-ins, data collection, badge printing, event management, and more.
 By upgrading your visitor management process, you can utilise your resources and staff for more high-value work – saving money and improving productivity, all while guaranteeing consistent customer service.

 Reduced labour costs